ehrlich89/forensics/README.md

 ```

 ### Relution tags
-If you want to implement your app based on Relution Tags, just register an observer to get informed about the tags of near beacons.
-If the name or description of the tags is important, you can obtain these informations by calling the ```getTagInfoForTag``` method:
+If you want to make use of Relution Tags, register a ```RelutionTagObserver``` to get informed about all received Relution Tags.
+If you need to have access to the name or description of a Relution Tag, just call ```getTagInfoForTag```:

 ```java
 RelutionIoTService.addRelutionTagObserver(new RelutionIoTService.RelutionTagObserver() {